The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 Starting with last year’s Series 3 model, Apple began to offer two versions of the Apple Watch: a “GPS” version with GPS hardware, and a “GPS + Cellular” version with both GPS and an LTE modem.
 There’s a $100 premium for the cellular model, and increasing carrier support for the functionality, which for $5 to $10 per month bonds the Watch to your cell phone number, letting you make calls and access your phone plan’s data when you’re not carrying your phone with you.

-Apart from battery performance (below), data services and calling work as you’d expect on the Watch: okay.
+Apart from battery performance (below), data services and calling work as you’d expect on the Watch: OK.
 You can access your contacts list or a dialing keypad for calls, and stream the same types of data over cellular that you’d normally be accessing over your phone’s Bluetooth or home’s Wi-Fi connection.
 But unlike a phone, you’re not going to be making super-long calls or using a ton of data from your watch.
 For that reason, if you’re thinking of buying a Cellular model, I’d suggest you take advantage of a carrier deal, because at $10 for minimal Watch service, they’re going to be taking advantage of you.

 For this year’s cellular versions, Apple didn’t make many promises about the Series 4 beyond to say that the new watches have an improved antenna design and support more bands than before.
 The reality is a little more complicated.
 There are now two cellular Apple Watch models rather than three: one North American model, and one international version that includes support for mainland China rather than requiring separate Watches.
 Both the North American and international versions of the LTE Watch actually drop one band — 800MHz UMTS — but the international version adds LTE band 41, TD 2500MHz.

-What this all means for average users is simple: the last cellular Apple Watch wasn’t a “world” model, and this one isn’t, either — U.S. and Canadian users in particular shouldn’t expect to get cellular service with the Watch overseas, or vice-versa.
+What this all means for average users is simple: The last cellular Apple Watch wasn’t a “world” model, and this one isn’t, either — U.S. and Canadian users in particular shouldn’t expect to get cellular service with the Watch overseas, or vice versa.
 Thanks to the Watch’s exclusive use of eSIM technology, there’s a day when this could change, but don’t hold your breath for that to happen soon.

 8. Continued battery disappointments